Congress Should Pass USMCA

 - Maintains open access for our industry’s exports to Canada and Mexico

-- Includes strong language on combatting illegal logging and associated trade
+- Includes strong language on combating illegal logging and associated trade

 - Raises standards with transparent, science-based regulatory practices